epccs/RPUftdi/readme.md

 ## Example

 A multi-drop serial bus allows multiple microcontroller boards to be connected to a host serial port.
 The host computer needs to be near the RPUftdi board because USB works over short distances (about 2 meters).
-The host controls the transceivers through the FTDI UART bridge automatically, which means no software [magic] is needed to control the transceivers.
-The microcontrollers do the same, but only one should be allowed to talk.
+The host serial handshake signals are connected to the bus manager microcontroller which is also connected to the transceivers.
+The goal is to have a multidrop connection that configures automatically when the host activates the FTDI UART bridge.
+Additionally, it is desired to have zero software [magic] for control of the transceivers.
+The microcontrollers also do not need to control the transceivers, but only one should be allowed to talk.

 [magic]: https://github.com/pyserial/pyserial/blob/master/serial/rs485.py